-The COP describes effective monitoring and evaluation mechanisms for the We have a global process for reporting actual or potential CoBP breaches.
-Employees are encouraged to report CoBP breaches via internal channels: line manager, local Business Integrity Officer, member of the local Business Integrity Committee or email directly to the Unilever Executive.
-SMEs or Legal business partners may also be informed of concerns.
+The COP describes

-UL provides external channels for employees & 3rd Parties to confidentially log concerns through a dedicated web portal or 24-hour toll-free hotline.
-A integration of anti- corruption dedicated helpdesk covers questions about CoBP compliance so issues can be discussed to pre-emptively find solutions that avoid breaches.
-Potential CoBP and Code Policies breaches are monitored by country-based senior management, supported by the local Business Integrity Officer with oversight from five dedicated and experienced regional Legal Directors who report to the CBIO.
+We have a global process for reporting actual or potential CoBP breaches.
+Employees are encouraged to report CoBP breaches via internal channels: line manager, local Business Integrity Officer, member of the local Business effective Integrity Committee or email directly to the Unilever Executive.
+SMEs or monitoring Legal business partners may also be informed of concerns. and UL provides external channels for employees and third parties to evaluation confidentially log concerns through a dedicated web portal or 24-hour tollmechanisms free hotline.
+A dedicated helpdesk covers guestions about CoBP compliance for the so issues can be discussed to pre-emptively find solutions that avoid integration of breaches. anti-Potential CoBP and Code Policies breaches are monitored by country-based corruption senior management, supported by the local Business Integrity Officer with oversight from five dedicated and experienced regional Legal Directors who report to the CBIO.
 Breaches are tackled through to a local Business Integrity Committee unless senior executives are involved (in which case the CLO and CBIO are personally involved).
 'Reportable' breaches are escalated to the GCPC as well as to the Unilever Leadership Executive & the Audit and Corporate Responsibility Committees of the Board.
 They see a quarterly review of case analytics and 'reportable' Code breaches by country.
-In 2016, BI closed a total of 1,388 incidents with 596 confirmed breaches across all areas of our CoBP, including Countering Corruption.
-In 2016 we issued 246 written warnings (53 with a downgrade in individual performance rating), initiated legal action in 9 cases and dismissed 179 employees.
+In 2017, BI closed a total of 1,654 incidents with 709 confirmed breaches across all areas of our CoBP, including Countering Corruption.
+In 2017 we issued 284 written warnings (36 with a downgrade in individual performance rating), initiated legal action in 3 cases and dismissed 279 employees.
 We disclose this information publicly.
 The number of issues raised per 1,000 employee and substantiation rates benchmark well against industry average, pointing to ongoing employee willingness to report concerns.